052223-java-angular/p1_powers/README.md

 - **As a user**, I want to be able to see other people's ratings for the trail
 - **As a user**, I want to be able to search for trails to hike
 - **As a user**, I want to be able to see a map that traces the hike's route
-- **As a user**, I want to be able to purchase snow items like microspikes for icy trails